A compact home with a long, narrow east west orientation with no wasted space and minimal maintenance

 The toilets have basic dual flush cisterns and showers have reduced flow shower heads.
 The home was built before water tanks were mandatory.
 As this is a small house the owners decided to keep it simple.

 Mandy and Laurence were hands on and involved from the start.
 They enjoyed the design stage which was a series of meetings, sketching and discussions.
 As project managers the house had the opportunity to evolve naturally in some of the finer areas of detail, a process few have the luxury for.
 After 18 months of building they now enjoy lots of new friends who were part of the process.
 They enjoy the open liveability of this totally adjustable house.
 I think Mandy summed it up in saying they get to enjoy this very special piece of land in a house they simply love and wouldn’t change a thing.

 Base building architect/ designer: Tony Lawson – Building Designer

 Interior designer: Tony Lawson & owners

 Energy efficiency rating consultant: Northern Aspect

 Builder: Chris Blandford – Custom Building

 Other main contractors: Phil Mindel – New Age Iron

-Information and photos are supplied by the project owners and designers.
+Information and photos are supplied by the project owners and designers (see the pdf factsheet for more details).
 The Tropical Green Building Network and James Cook University (the administrators) cannot guarantee the accuracy or authenticity of this content.
 Produced July 2014.